-Key highlights from Episode 1 of our new series In Conversation With features Rolando Camacho, Global Technical Lead at City Cancer Challenge Foundation (C/Can) talking to Dr Ben Anderson, Director of the Breast Health Global Initiative (BHGI) at the Fred Hutchinson Cancer Research Centre and WHO consultant.
+Key highlights from Episode 1 of our new series In Conversation With features Rolando Camacho, Global Technical Lead at City Cancer Challenge Foundation (C/Can) talking to Dr Ben Anderson, Director of the Breast Health Global Initiative (BHGI) at the Fred Hutchinson Cancer Research Centre and former WHO consultant.
 Dr Anderson explains his role in helping to develop the C/Can-BHGI Guide for Developing Resource-Appropriate Breast Cancer Management Guidelines and its impact moving forward.

 Rolando Camacho: You are a pioneer in the resource stratification approach.
 How did this come about, and how do you see the role of resource-appropriate guidelines in improving breast cancer care in low- and middle-income countries (LMICs)?